Maybedam090/stocks/README.md

 ## 📄 License

-This game is open-source and free to use, modify, and distribute.
+This game is open-source to look to verify integrity and  is not free to use, modify, and or distribute.

 ## 🙏 Credits

-Built with:
+Made with love by Damon Mayberry <3
-- Vanilla HTML5
-- Pure CSS3
+Built with - Vanilla HTML5 - Pure CSS3
 - No external dependencies
-- Inspired by GTA V's stock market mechanics
+- Inspired by GTA V's stock market

 ---

 **Enjoy trading!
-May your portfolio grow! 📈💰**